BinhHong/Image-Caption-Generator/README.md

 <p>
 <h2 id="data">Dataset</h2>

 The dataset used in this project is Flickr8k, which can be downloaded via the <a href="https://www.kaggle.com/code/dbdmobile/image-captioner/input"> link </a>.
+It contains a folder Images with 8091 pictures and a file captions.txt, each caption has 5 descriptions for an image.

 <h2 id="preprocessing">Data preprocessing</h2>
 A careful data preparation has been carried out, among them
 <ul>
-    <li> data cleaning: remove duplicates, spot missing values and impute on some stats: shot on target %, save % ...</li>
-    <li> outliers: an analysis of the outliers has been made.
-A correction has been performed to some values in several rows that appeared to be incorrect due to wrong calculation </li>
-    <li> feature engineering: LabelEncoder has been used, to add additional significant columns to the dataset.
-Moreover, the average performance of the last k=4 games has been calculated.
-Lastly, we have considered correlation matrix and picked the most significant features for the models </li>
+    <li> image data: the image features are extracted by using VGG16 </li>
+    <li> text data: - convert all words to lowercase.
+- remove all punctuation marks.
+- remove all words that are one character or less long (e.g. “a”).
+- remove all words with numbers in them </li>

 </ul>

 <h2 id="models">Deep Learning model</h2>